On some subclasses of circular-arc catch digraphs: Circular-arc catch digraph

 \begin{thm} Let $G=(V,E)$ be a simple digraph.
-Then $G$ is a circular-arc catch digraph if and only if there exist a vertex ordering with respect to which $A^{*}(G)$ satisfies circular ones property along rows. \end{thm}
+Then $G$ is a circular-arc catch digraph if and only if there exists a vertex ordering with respect to which the augmented adjacency matrix $A(G)$ satisfies circular $1$'s property along rows. \end{thm}